michael-collins/creative-research-book/projects/ritual/define-insights.md

 1. Re-read your interview questions and answers.
 2. In your journal, write "**themes**" at the top of the page.
 Write down your answers as single words or very short statements to the following questions:
     1. What patterns did you notice?
-For example, "routinely late for work."
+For example, "routinely late for class."
     2. Did anything surprise you?
     3. Was there anything amusing or disheartening?
     4. What else was significant or meaningful?